Duncan Barkes

-Duncan Barkes is a radio presenter who has worked for a number of British talk radio stations including LBC, talkSPORT, BBC Radio Five Live and BBC Radio London.
+Duncan Barkes is a journalist, political commentator and radio presenter who has worked for a number of British talk radio stations including LBC, talkSPORT, BBC Radio Five Live and BBC Radio London.
 His shows were usually late night or overnight phone-in programmes.
 Barkes has also written for various national and regional newspapers.

 In February 2021 he announced he was leaving the BBC to work as a political adviser for a Conservative Party MP.
-He currently combines presenting the occasional radio show on various different radio stations whilst working in public affairs in Sussex.
+After working in Westminster and in public affairs, he returned to the media world in October 2024.
+He has recently been seen and heard on Sky News, Talk and BBC Five Live talking politics.
+He has also started writing again for the Daily Express.

 Writing career

 He has written columns for many newspapers including the Daily Express, where he wrote articles on a number of political and social issues.
 He has also written a syndicated newspaper column.
 It started off as the "Barkes At Large" column and it ran for seven years in various newspapers across West Sussex.
 The column tackled a wide range of issue and often sparked controversy.
 Barkes has also written his own book titled The Dumbing Down Of Britain.
 He is a member of the Chartered Institute of Journalists.